satyam9753/movie-recommendation-system/README.txt

 GroupLens Research operates a movie recommender based on collaborative filtering, MovieLens, which is the source of these data.
 We encourage you to visit <http://movielens.org> to try it out!
 If you have exciting ideas for experimental work to conduct on MovieLens, send us an email at <grouplens-info@cs.umn.edu> - we are always interested in working with external collaborators.

-Genres are a pipe-separated list, and are selected from the following:
+Genres are a pipe-separated list, and are selected from the following categories:

 * Action
 * Adventure